BubblesOnWaterSurface/raspberry-wifi-conf/README.md

 Once configured, it prompts the PI to reboot with the appropriate wifi credentials.
 If this process fails, it immediately re-enables the PI as an AP which can be configurable again.

-This project broadly follows these [instructions](http://www.maketecheasier.com/set-up-raspberry-pi-as-wireless-access-point/) in setting up a RaspberryPi as a wireless AP.

 ## Requirements

 The NodeJS modules required are pretty much just `underscore`, `async`, and `express`.

-The web application requires `angular` and `font-awesome` to render correctly.
+The web application requires `angular`, `bootstrap` and `font-awesome` to render correctly.
 To make the deployment of this easy, one of the other requirements is `bower`.

 If you do not have `bower` installed already, you can install it globally by running: `sudo npm install bower -g`.